tochman/TestGit/readme.md

 # Services mentioned at Coffee 'N Code event which may be worthing looking into

-* 'Semaphore' for testing pull requests on Github before they get merged.
+* ['SemaphoreCI'](https://semaphoreci.com/) for testing pull requests on Github before they get merged.
+Free for open repositorues.
+Paid for private (closed sourced) repositories
-* 'Selenium Chrome Grabber' for running tests on virtual systems to make sure all parts of an app or website are functional.
+* 'Selenium' + 'Chrome Driver' (in Ruby) or 'Puppeteer' for running automated tests to make sure all parts of an app or website are functional.
-* 'Codessy' for cross-checking code quality/style.
+* ['Codacy'](https://www.codacy.com/) for cross-checking code quality/style.